BioDynaMo/biodynamo/doc/user_guide/soma_clustering.md

 It contains a new data member called `cell_type_` that makes it possible to assign a type to a cell.

-### 2. Define substances and biology modules
+### 2. Define substances and behaviors

-In `src/soma_clustering_biology_modules.h` we can find the listing of the two substances that are used in this simulation:
+In `src/soma_clustering_behaviors.h` we can find the listing of the two substances that are used in this simulation:

 ```cpp
 enum Substances { kSubstance_0, kSubstance_1 };
 ```

-We can also find the biology modules that were used in the Diffusion exercise.
+We can also find the behaviors that were used in the Diffusion exercise.

 ## Configure the simulation